-We are very proud of the eight successful Mentor Programs.
 Our highly knowledgeable past and current mentors have included National Book Award Finalists, New York Times bestselling authors, Caldecott Medal–winning illustrators, Coretta Scott King Award winners, Charlotte Zolotow Award winners, million-selling series authors, art directors, editors, publishers, and agents.
 We hand-pick mentors who are gifted both at creating children’s books and at teaching.
 Many Nevada Mentor Program alumnae have gone on to win awards, land agents, and sign book deals.

 This program is designed to help you grow.
 We cannot guarantee publication.
 But we can guarantee that you will meet, work personally with, and learn from some fine professional writers.

 In the past, the Mentorship Program selected both illustrators and novelists.
 We are still in search of a mentor for Illustrators.
 We will make an announcement once we have selected a mentor for picture book illustrator/writers.